patx/micropie/README.md

   - Renders a template asynchronously using Jinja2.
   - *Requires*: `jinja2`

 The `App` class is the main entry point for creating MicroPie applications.
-It implements the ASGI interface and handles both HTTP and WebSocket requests.
+It implements the ASGI interface and handles HTTP requests.

 ## Response Formats

-Handlers can return responses in the following formats for HTTP:
+Handlers can return responses in the following formats:

 1. String or bytes or JSON
 2. Tuple of (status_code, body)
 3. Tuple of (status_code, body, headers)
 4. Async or sync generator for streaming responses

-For WebSocket handlers, use the `WebSocket` class methods to send/receive data.

 ## Error Handling

 MicroPie provides built-in error handling for common HTTP status codes:

-- `404 Not Found`: Automatically returned for non-existent HTTP routes.
+- `404 Not Found`: Automatically returned for non-existent routes
-- `400 Bad Request`: Returned for missing required parameters.
+- `400 Bad Request`: Returned for missing required parameters
-- `500 Internal Server Error`: Returned for unhandled exceptions.
+- `500 Internal Server Error`: Returned for unhandled exceptions

-For WebSockets, standard close codes (e.g., 1008 for policy violation, 1011 for internal errors) are used.
-Custom error handling can be implemented through middleware or WebSocket handler logic.
+Custom error handling can be implemented through middleware.

 ----